aditivinod/personality-quiz-site/README.md

 # Personality Quiz Site
+Aditi Vinod & Sela Domkofski

 A website with a fun personality quiz that provides characters & some key characteristics as a result.

-Each question of the quiz is on a separate page and users can navigate back to previous questions prior to submission.\
-Users can compare against historical scores as well as others' scores.\
-Results can be shared via downloading the final graphic.
+- 12 questions
+- 4 outcomes
+- Next & previous buttons on each question page
+- Compares outcome to other users
 ## Challenges
 - Laying out graphics over the background.
 - Creating and updating a SQL database through a front end while maintaining certain constraints (ex: each question should only be added once, storing the answered status of questions, and calculating final results.